MagicPotatoBean/Pomodoro/README.md

 You can have as many `<Time> <Label>` pairs as you want, but each time must be followed by a label.

+For multi-word labels, use quote marks:

+`$ cargo run -- 25 "Work on A" 5 Break 25 "Work on B" 5 Break`

 `<Time>` can be in the format:

 - `#s` for # seconds